-Add all the keyword categories that fits best.
+Add all the keyword categories that fit best.

-Then add all the keywords you are not currently covering in a next column for each page.
+Then add all the keywords you are not currently covering in the next column for each page.

-Next is content and how you need to add the keywords in your priority pages.
+Next is content and how you need to add the keywords to your priority pages.